 How Matter-enabled devices work

-Matter is designed to work locally over your Wi-Fi and Thread networks.
-When you add a Matter-enabled device to your Google Home, it joins the same network as your Google device that works as a hub for Matter.
+Matter is designed to work locally over your existing home Wi-Fi, Ethernet, and Thread networks.
+When you add a Matter-enabled device to your Google Home, it joins the same network as your Google device that works as a Matter hub.
 This lets you control it whether you're home or away.
-For instance, when you ask your Nest Mini to turn on a light or other smart home device, the Nest Mini will send that request over the internet to Nest cloud services.
-It'll typically be relayed to your light manufacturer’s partner cloud, which then tells your light to turn on.

 - Speakers: Google Home, Google Home Mini, Nest Mini, Nest Audio